caleb-stults/media-center-pipeline/README.md

-# media-center-pipeline
+# Media Center Pipeline
 Scripts to automate my media center pipeline from start to finish.
-Uses MakeMKV, HandBrake, and Emby
+Pipeline uses MakeMKV, HandBrake, and Emby